sachinsu/sachinsu.github.io/work_journal/finance.md

     - Inverted expertise - Overconfidence grows worse as people become more expert in a given field.
     - Representativeness (sometimes called “the law of small numbers”) is the human tendency to consider short series of data to be typical of long-term trends.
     - Availability, meanwhile, is the natural inclination to let recent and vivid events overwhelm our judgment about normal expected outcomes

+- Economics
+	- Profits on sale are different than profits on investments.
+This is because profit on sale involves costs like employees, utility expenses, taxes on suppliers etc.
+	- In virtually all jobs, the quality of equipment, management and other workers goes into determining worker's productivity.
+	- Combination of supply and demand determines the prices of goods and services.
+	- Capitalism
+		- Profit is a price paid for efficiency
+		- Business owner acting as monitor for the economic efficiency of the business is one enormous advantage.